About Us India - Peru

 Several trade missions/business delegations have visited Peru representing sectors such as pharmaceuticals, leather, chemicals, engineering, apparel, cotton yarn, synthetic & rayon, handicrafts, plastic, food processing, and automotive parts.
 Virtual business interactions were held on business opportunities for Indian companies with focus on sectors like medical devices, pharmaceuticals, critical health technologies, agricultural machinery, customized vehicles, leather and footwear, electronic products, technological services, textile machinery, fisheries, metal industry, services, education, healthcare and entertainment industry as well as trade and investment opportunities.

 Investments: Five Indian companies have currently invested in the mining sector in Peru.
-It is estimated that their present investment is to the tune of US $30 million.
+It is estimated that their present investment is to the tune of US $61 million.
 Tata Consultancy Services have a sizeable operation in Lima and is increasing its presence in Peru.
-Tech Mahindra and Infosys also have a significant presence in Peru.
-All major Indian pharmaceutical companies have their representative offices or local subsidiaries here.
 Indian automobile firms Bajaj Auto, TVS, Hero Motors and Mahindra & Mahindra have local dealerships.
+Core_Minerals_Archean has invested in the Anthracite coal mining sector in Peru and provides employment for more than 1000 Peruvians.
+Copper plus holdings SAC, the Indian company has acquired the local company Intertech Services SAC and proposes to explore copper mining in Cajamarca and Gold mining in Paucartambo.
+They have invested US$ 300,000 -400,000 currently.

 Cultural Relations